Understanding the Basics

 - Company-Sponsored Retiree Medical Coverage

-Five or More Years from Retirement
+Six Months or Less from Retirement

 - If you're planning to sell your home, make sure you know what tax opportunities and pitfalls exist.
 See the section The Role of Your Home in Retirement for more information.

-- Make estate planning a priority.
+- Make estate planning a financial priority.
 Make sure you are taking advantage of tax planning strategies to minimize estate shrinkage and maximize transfer of assets to family members, heirs, or charitable organizations.
 See the section Estate Planning Considerations for more information.

 - See the section Putting It All Together for a pre-retirement checklist.